compsult/MenuOptions/README.md

 ## MenuOptions ##
 ### MenuOptions was created for one reason.

-> To reduce - *to an absolute minimum* - the number of keystrokes and clicks required for data entry & navigation.
+> To reduce - *to an absolute minimum* - the # of keystrokes and clicks required for data entry & navigation.

 #### What it looks like: